Golden Grove

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The suburb of Golden Grove had a median taxpayer income of $56,717 and an average income of $67,194 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is approximately national average, contrasting with Greater Adelaide's median income of $54,808 and average income of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes as of September 2025 would be approximately $61,708 (median) and $73,107 (average).
-Census data shows household, family and personal incomes in Golden Grove rank modestly, between the 45th and 47th percentiles.
-Income distribution data indicates that 29.4% of the population (3,063 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across the surrounding region showing 31.8% in the same category.
-After housing expenses, 85.9% of income remains for other expenses.
+The suburb of Golden Grove has a median taxpayer income of $56,717 and an average income of $67,194 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is roughly on par with national averages, contrasting with Greater Adelaide's median income of $54,808 and average income of $66,852.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $61,708 (median) and $73,107 (average) as of September 2025.
+Census data indicates that household, family, and personal incomes in Golden Grove all rank modestly, between the 45th and 47th percentiles.
+Income distribution shows that 29.4% of the population (3,069 individuals) fall within the $1,500 - $2,999 income range, consistent with broader trends across the surrounding region showing 31.8% in the same category.
+After housing costs, 85.9% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income